geerlingguy/ansible-for-devops/drupal/README.md

 ### 3 - Configure your host machine to access the VM.

-  1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.88.8  drupaltest.dev` so you can connect to the VM.
+  1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.88.8  drupal.test` so you can connect to the VM.
-  2. Open your browser and access [http://drupaltest.dev/](http://drupaltest.dev/).
+  2. Open your browser and access [http://drupal.test/](http://drupal.test/).

 ## Notes